drmalex07/lvs-virtual-server-recipe/README.md

 ### 2.1 Setup with Vagrant

-You need to edit `Vagrant` file to
+You need to edit `Vagrant` file to provide the `EXTERNAL_BRIDGE` parameter (network interface (on host) to be used as the bridge for the external interface on VMs).

 The Vagrant file sets up 2 machines `master` and `backup`: